 Richard is passionate about community health outreach:

-Doug provides oversight the operations of all six Science Libraries as well as the Community Health Outreach Team.
-Doug also serves as a Liaison Librarian for the School of Engineering and Applied Science.
+As the Assistant Director of Science Libraries, Doug provides oversight the operations of all six Science Libraries as well as the Community Health Engagement Team.

 Community Health Engagement: